 Are inversion tables really safe?

-Is there even the slight chance that you might get injured while upside down?
+Is there even a slight chance that you might get injured while upside down?

 Generally, inversion therapy is safe for everyone.